Jurfest/admin-sage/.amazonq/rules/project-rules.md

 - Prefer Signal Forms for new form implementations (reactive, type-safe, and aligned with Angular 21).
 - Apply NgRx Signal Store and/or Resource API for state management and data handling.

+## Signals Guidelines

+Signals should be the default reactive primitive in the project.
+Use signals, for example, for the following cases:

+- Variables used in the UI (changed)
+- Retrieved data (API responses, local storage values, or any asynchronous data exposed to components)
+  - Prefer wrapping data in httpResource / rxResource when working with HTTP.
+- Calculated or composed values

 ## Code Standards

 - Use meaningful variable and function names